top of page

 New Parish Council Chair

-Robin Skinner is the new chair of the Parish Council.
+Robin Skinner is the chair of the Parish Council.
 He has succeeded Andrew Hawthorn.

-Brie Lury is the new Vice-Chair of the Parish Council.
+Brie Lury is the Vice-Chair of the Parish Council.

 Robin lives in Church Street.
 He has worked in technology and related businesses since studying electrical engineering at university.